vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 weeks.
 My booking preference is Wednesday 1 PM.

 Note the appointment date and time in the notes for the previous appointment, and also put a calendar reminder.
+The start time for the calendar reminder should be 2.5 hours before the appointment time and the end time should be 3.5 hours after the appointment time (as the appointments are for one hour, this means 2.5 hours after the end of the appointment).
+Invite my work email address as well so that the time range shows as blocked on the work calendar as well.

 Also, check the two weeks before and after it just to make sure that I don't have anything else that could create a conflict, such as travel, other medical appointments, vaccines, or blood tests.

-The calendar reminder should start two hours prior to the appointment start time and then continue to three hours after the appointment end time.
-Invite my work email account so that the time is blocked on my work calendar as well.

 ## Calendar reminders around the event